BACK TO DIRECTIVES

 The Core Principle

-A disciplined system protects its structure.
+A disciplined system defends its own rules.

 Why This Fails for Most People